 In the East Wing you will find a selection from the historical part of the Louisiana Collection, centring on some of its core areas – European and American art from the post-war years, Constructivism and Pop Art.
-Each cluster of works tells the story of how the collection came into being and grew over the years.
+Each cluster of works told the story of how the collection came into being and grew over the years.

 The Louisiana opened in 1958 with a collection of modern Danish art, made up mainly of founder Knud W. Jensen’s private collection.
 Just a few years later, the museum changed course to become an international Museum of Modern Art, particularly after Jensen encountered international art during a visit to documenta II in Kassel, 1959.
 From that point on, the Louisiana showed international art in changing exhibitions and by acquiring works for its collection.

-FROM POST-WAR ART TO POP ART
+FROM POST-WAR ART TO POP

 In the early years without government support, funds for acquisitions could be raised only in exceptional cases.
 In the 1960s, fundamental acquisitions were made possible largely by grants from the New Carlsberg Foundation, whose generous support of the museum continues to this day.
 This is particularly true for works by classic European modernists, such as Henry Moore, Alexander Calder and Jean Arp, who all have sculptures in the Park; Alberto Giacometti and Francis Bacon, whose works can be viewed in the North Wing; as well as Germaine Richier, Jean Dubuffet and Picasso.